bwsw/sj-platform/SJDocs/source/Tutorial.rst

    Picture 1.5

+   In the example tasks we will upload ready-to-use modules of three types - input modules, processing modules (regular, batch) and output modules.

    To solve your tasks, you may upload your custom modules in this step.

 .. note:: Find more about modules at the :ref:`Modules` page.
 A hello-world on a custom module can be found at the :ref:`Custom_Module` section.

 5. Create streaming layer.
-The data are passed to and from a module in streams.
+Modules exchange data via streams.

 Within the platform, T-streams are used for message transportation allowing exactly-once data exchange.
 The result data are exported from SJ-Platform to an external storage with streams of types corresponding to the type of that storage: Elasticsearch, SQL database or RESTful.

 .. figure:: _static/ModuleStreams.png
    :scale: 80%